Narrowboat Fire Surround

 Thanks for all your comments folks.
 Very much appreciated!

 Producing or obtaining a "rubberised" compound is definitely the key.
-The silicone has worked a treat, and had to remove a couple of cut tiles earlier tonight (long story - bad planning).
+The Silicon has worked a treat, and had to remove a couple of cut tiles earlier tonight (long story - bad planning).
 The adhesion and elasticity were very good, so I will be sticking (pardon the pun) to that method, but increasing the flexibility of standard grouts sounds like an excellent solution.

 One further question though!
 I did mention that one of these surrounds is on the solid fuel cooking range (full height, floor to ceiling x 4ft wide) - would option this be "food safe" as well as heat resistant - or indeed would it need to be?

-Since the areas are small you could tape the tiles off with painters tape leaving the grout lines exposed and using a top grade, colored, rtv or other heat resistant silicone, you could use that in place of grout as it is food safe and will take the abuse.
+Since the areas are small you could tape the tiles off with painters tape leaving the grout lines exposed and using a top grade, colored, rtv or other heat resistant Silicon, you could use that in place of grout as it is food safe and will take the abuse.

 In the right side bar there is a link to a product called corner tape, you could use that product, or you could just take a look and see in their video what you are needing to do.